I have rescued and fostered many pets over the years. Keeping my pets healthy and happy is my number one priority.

 After putting in a fresh needle, we would pinch up a bit of skin on the back near the base of the neck and insert the needle.
-Sometimes the cat may be more jumpy and you may need to gently hold it by the loose skin near its neck or use another recommended form of fear-free restraint.
+Sometimes the cat may be jumpier and you may need to gently hold it by the loose skin near its neck or use another recommended form of fear-free restraint.
 I usually have the person help me when I insert the needle subcutaneously (SQ).
 We talk soothingly to him.

 The SQ fluids usually take just a few minutes.
 This process may leave a pocket under the skin, but the body will absorb and use the fluids, usually within a few minutes to a few hours.

 If you are looking for ways to help your cat but are nervous about giving the fluids, I encourage you to try it with the instruction of your veterinarian.
 It looks more intimidating than it actually is and your cat will often perk up and begin to feel better.

-There may also be medications that help your cat to feel better and will slow the progression of kidney failure.
+There may also be medications that help your cat feel better and will slow the progression of kidney failure.
 Our vet prescribed a very cheap blood pressure medicine that we are giving our cat in conjunction with his fluids.
-It is a once a day pill that she believes may help alleviate the pressure on his kidneys and make him feel more like himself for longer.
+It is a once-a-day pill that she believes may help alleviate the pressure on his kidneys and make him feel more like himself for longer.